exsitu-projects/WildOS/ReadMe.md

 ![Screendump of the browser web controller](doc/img/browser-controller.png)

 ### Shutting down ###
 Click the `Shutdown` button or select the `Shutdown` command in the `Platform` menu to stop the rendering clients.
 Note that this will only work if they are still responding.
-If they are not, you will have to kill them "by hand" with the following command:
+If they are not, try the `Stop` command in the `Platform` menu, or kill them "by hand" with the following command:

-	% tools/walldo killall nw
+	% wildos stop

 (If you are running local clients, you can kill them in the usual way, e.g. by selecting their `Quit` command).

 To quit the server, select the `Quit` command in its menu or use the usual quit keyboard shortcut (command-Q on Mac OS X).
 Note that this does **not*** kill the clients (mostly so that you can test if they reconnect correctly when restarting the server).

-Note that the `Start` and `Stop` commands in the `Platform` menu are currently inactive.

 The applications
 --------